Hi, All. I've started a new site called Second Draft. This site remains dormant, but perhaps I'll see you at the new one!

 Marty Made Me Write This.

 To my regular followers, Doug might be a bit out of your comfort zone.
-But that’s his point anyway.
-He’s an undeclared poet laureate who endures cold Chicago winters and probably years of Ron Santo, North Side sadness.
-He might not be your cup of tea, but for those of you who like to take an occasional ride on political poetry, it’s my pleasure to share a master of the craft.
-He’s also a lover of vinyl and analogue, so he can’t be all bad.
+But that's his point anyway.
+He's an undeclared poet laureate who endures cold Chicago winters and probably years of Ron Santo, North Side sadness.
+He might not be your cup of tea, but for those of you who like to take … Continue reading Marty Made Me Write This.

 Powdering My Nose